 The priority for public transport ticketing is to ensure passengers can safety and seamlessly access, use and pay for public transport.
-The revenue protection priority through any future changes to the ticketing system (once known) is to ensure passengers are supported to travel with a valid ticket.
+The revenue protection priority through any future changes to the ticketing system as they are introduced is to ensure passengers are supported to travel with a valid ticket.